singularlogic/mitigate-documentation/docs/a_risk.rst

 Login
 ------------

-- When user access the MITIGATE site https://mitigate.euprojects.net/ the following screen is shown:
+- When a user access the MITIGATE site (https://mitigate.euprojects.net/) the following screen is shown:

 .. image:: assets/Log.png

-- Place the cursor and click the <Log in > Button .
+- Click the <Log in> button .

 .. image:: assets/Log_1.png

-- Provide your login credentials and click the “ SIGN IN” button.
+- Provide your login credentials and click the <SIGN IN> button.

 .. image:: assets/Log_3.png

-- You have successfully log-In into Mitigate risk assesment.
+- Upon successful authentication the following screen will be presented.

 .. image:: assets/Log_4.png